drazmazen/Hodorizer/README.md

 About
 =====
-This little project actually started because I wanted to pull a prank on my wife, so that's why the projects are quick and dirty without any code refactoring or design patterns or best practices.
+This little weekend project actually started because I wanted to pull a prank on my wife, so that's why the projects are quick and dirty without any code refactoring or design patterns or best practices.
 Included folders are as follows:
  - CSharpHodor: the console app I made as a proof of concept
  - Hodor.Interception: the class library project that's just a c# wrapper for a c++ library interception.dll